 Which dishes are Lead-free?

 How can I choose Lead-free dishes for my family?

 Question: “What dishes do you use in your home every day?”
 I get this question several times a day it seems!

 Answer: Keep it simple.

-To help keep our kitchen (and the food we feed our children!) lead-free, we have a combination of dishes we have tested and found to be safe — from stainless steel and titanium camping ware to white glass Corelle.
-We also have a few other pieces of white ceramic ware that I have tested and confirmed lead-free with an XRF instrument.
+To help keep our kitchen (and the food we feed our children!)
+Lead-free, we have a combination of dishes we have tested and found to be safe — from stainless steel and titanium camping ware to white glass Corelle.
+We also have a few other pieces of white ceramic ware that I have tested and confirmed as Lead-free with an XRF instrument.
 The common theme is simplicity.
 The fewer decorative elements the less likely new/ modern dishes are to have Lead, arsenic, or cadmium.
-That said, please note that fancy antique/vintage white fine china can have VERY HIGH levels of lead, so white ceramic is not a guarantee of lead-free dishes.
+That said, please note that fancy antique/vintage white fine china can have VERY HIGH levels of Lead, so white ceramic is not a guarantee of Lead-free dishes.

 after clicking will support this website without costing you ANY extra!